-Ten Reasons to See an Infectious Disease Specialist
+When to See an Infectious Disease Specialist

-Expertise in Complex Infections
+Complex or Hard-to-Diagnose Infections

 “Infectious diseases often present as medical puzzles.
 Symptoms can overlap, and the causes might be hidden in a patient’s history, environment or even recent travel,” Senate O. Amusu, MD, with Hattiesburg Clinic Infectious Diseases, explains.
 “Our role as specialists is to piece together these clues and deliver targeted, life-saving treatments.”